 I wasn’t so talented at writing concisely, (hence this long ass bio).
 Hard news stories were the bane of my existence.
 I didn’t understand the point of writing a whole story if people were only going to read the lead sentence.
 So to escape the miseries of my undergraduate purgatory, I wrote my first novel FLICKER OF A CANDLE.
 Soon after, a thief broke into my house, stole my laptop, and since I didn’t know jackshit about backing anything up, the flicker was snuffed out of my candle.
 I rewrote my novel from memory, but it was crap.
 I shelved it and moved on.

-After graduation, I got married way too soon.
-When I joined the Army and deployed to Iraq in 2010, I came back divorced in 2011.
+After graduation, I joined the Army and deployed to Iraq in 2010.
 I was home for a year and then redeployed to Afghanistan from 2012 to 2013.
 There, I earned an M.A. in Creative Writing (much more my speed than journalism) and wrote another book.
 BUNKER OF ABSOLUTION was its name, but I should’ve called it BUNKER OF ABSOLUTE SHIT.
 I queried tons of agents, received tons of rejections and then finally realized, it too, was cow manure–as was my writing.
 I shelved it and moved on.

 The Army had a way of shaking me up.
 I had taken so many things for granted as an American.
 Life.
 Liberty.
 The pursuit of happiness.
 It took me deploying to the desert to pull my head out of my arse and find my purpose.
 I decided that when I returned home, I’d never taken anything for granted again.